 The duality between the two women at the core of the story shapes the production.
 Juliet Stevenson (Happy Days) and Lia Williams (Oresteia) switch roles for every show.
 The play begins with the toss of a coin, which decides who will play Mary and who will play Elizabeth.
 As the coin spins, tensions in the audience rise.
 In matching velvet trouser suits, white shirts and cropped gamine hairstyles, both Stevenson and Williams await their fate.
 As the coin settles, the entourage of male, self-serving advisers acknowledge the anointed 'Protestant' queen (on press night, Williams called 'Heads' and played Elizabeth) with an elaborate bow; Mary sheds her jacket and shuffles off stage barefoot, Elizabeth struts forth and reign supreme.

 It sounds gimmicky, but thanks to the almighty talent of both actors, the coin toss adds an extra frisson.
 And beyond demonstrating the remarkable versatility of memorising two wordy roles and being able to switch between them nightly, the role-switching gamble emphasises the arbitrary distinction between the bastard and rightful heir, or the Protestant and Catholic.
-The fate and rights of the women are determined by chance; their parallels and similarities are striking.
+The fate and rights of the women are determined by chance, forces beyond their control; their parallels and similarities are striking.